 By the way, you may just need to organize your photos and delete unnecessary ones.
 Check out our blog to find the best photo organization software for you.

 Now let's take a look at the lower part of the dialog box.
 The first option is for sharpening.
 Generally speaking, when we resample an image, that is, make it bigger or smaller than its original size, there is some loss of sharpness.
 By adding a little sharpening during the resampling process, we can offset that loss and maintain the integrity of the photograph.
 I recommend using Low or Medium for output sharpening.

 When you click on the Resize popup menu, four options appear: Original, Long Edge, Short Edge, and Dimensions.
-Choosing Original keeps the current dimensions of the image.
-Generally speaking, if you want the file size smaller, you should change the dimensions so they are smaller.
+Choosing the Original keeps the current dimensions of the image.
+Generally speaking, if you want to resize the photo and make the file size smaller, you should change the dimensions so they are smaller.
 So Original is an unlikely option for this task.

 Long Edge and Short Edge are the most common choices.
-For example, you can make your image no bigger than 1600 pixels on the longest or shortest side, and Luminar will reduce the entire image accordingly.
+For example, you can make your image no bigger than 1600 pixels on the longest or shortest side, and the Luminar Neo photo editor will reduce the entire image accordingly.